JumaryS/riffy-proposal/proposal.md

 ####  The main.js file
 ![](main.png)

+### Step three connect both back-ends to the front end

 # Stretch goals

         -[ ]Have a second option such as if you enterd you height and weight and got back a bmi my app will later ask "would you like a meal plan?" and if its a yes it will show some options.
 If no then itll say "Okay"